 - Has been through huge physical transformations since getting pregnant and giving birth

-- If she’s breast feeding – she’s expending as much energy as a bricklayer.
+- If she’s breastfeeding – she’s expending as much energy as a bricklayer.

-Most women are feeling overwhelmed, exhausted, tired, drained, with the knowing that the baby’s life depends on her.
+Most women are feeling overwhelmed, exhausted, tired, drained, with the knowledge that the baby’s life depends on her.
 So if you’re wanting sex from her, it can just feel like another demand on her already stretched energy resources.
 Compared to nurturing your baby, sex probably isn’t high on the priority list.

 So to get good sex back on the menu again (that’s the sex where she really wants it), you need to create space for her sexuality to open again.

 Think of her sexuality as a young flowering bush just emerging from the soil.
 You don’t go poking at it to get it to flower, you water it, shelter it, feed it – and let it grow before it can fully blossom.
-And just like a flowering bush, it will likely have the occasional early bloom to savour while you keep tending it.
+And just like a flowering bush, it will likely have the occasional early bloom to savor while you keep tending it.

 Here are 5 helpful and effective tips that can help to get her back in the mood:

 This is essential for her to feel like she can connect fully with you.
-She needs time without being distracted by baby, work or being a domestic goddess – just time to feel herself.
+She needs time without being distracted by baby, work, or being a domestic goddess – just time to feel herself.